Small business tax deductions can trim your tax bill in 2022

 Learn more about retirement contributions and your taxes as a small business owner.

 When you start a business, you may have heaps of one-time expenditures.
-Luckily, these costs can be tax-deductible.
-You can deduct up to $10,000 of business start-up costs and up to $5,000 of organizational costs.
-The deduction is reduced if the expenses exceed specified limits and any remaining expenses can be amortized.
+Luckily, these costs may be tax-deductible.
+You can deduct up to $5,000 of business start-up costs and up to $5,000 of organizational costs.
+The tax deduction is reduced if the expenses exceed specified limits and any remaining expenses can be amortized.

 - Advertising and promotional fees